 Because of its fertile fancy this description of the garden of Alcinous, supported by the poet’s authority, has put into words the highest and noblest feelings of generations of men who belonged to the ancient world.
 And when the art had attained to heights unimagined by Homer, there remained the enchanting ideal for poets, floating before their minds like their dreams of the Isles of the Blest.

 Though the garden of Alcinous was conspicuous for its prolific abundance, it is not likely that a palace garden was an exceptional thing.
 Probably every man of importance in Homer’s time had a garden of this sort at his palace, in order to provide his tables with necessaries.
 In the home of Odysseus such a one is plainly indicated.
 Penelope says that as a wedding gift her father gave her the experienced Dolios, so that he might take charge of the fine tree-garden (Odyssey IV.
-737).
+737) [ed: see note on garden weddings].
 Dolios lived at this time on Laertes’ land, but we must think of Penelope’s garden as close to the palace, and under her own special supervision.
 Already in those days it had become the custom for the garden to be the particular property of the mistress of the house, as it had to provide fruits and vegetables for the kitchen.
 In similar social conditions we find exactly the same thing all through the Middle Ages.